We are the Financial Services Compensation Scheme or FSCS.

 By using the Website or Services, you agree that your information may be used by us, and by third parties acting on our behalf, for any of the following purposes:

-We have put in place technical and organisation security measures to prevent the loss or unauthorised access of your personal information.
+We have put in place technical and organisational security measures to prevent the loss or unauthorised access of your personal information.
 However, whilst we have used our best efforts to ensure the security of your data, please be aware that we cannot guarantee the security of information transmitted over the internet.

 You have the right to contact us in order to find out what information we hold about you (for which we may charge a fee of £10) or to access or correct any information that we hold about you.
 Please download and complete our Subject Access Request Form and return the completed form to the contact details listed below.